mtitze/njet/docs/source/jet.rst

     j2
   > 5-jet(3, 0, 0, 0, 0, 0)

 corresponds to the scalar 3.
-The order of a jet is the number up to which higher-order calculations should be performed.
 To get the k-th entry of ``j2``, type ``j2.array(k)``.
 A jet is defined by its order and its array function.
-One can change the array function of ``j2`` directly, or by using the routine ``j2.set_array``.
+If required, one can change both of these properties on a specific jet.
+In our example the array function of the jet ``j2`` can be set either directly by redefining ``j2.array``, or by using the routine ``j2.set_array``, which may be more convenient if the entries should be set according to a specific list.

 These jets can now be used in further operations: